wagerfield/onno/docs/features.md

 ### Serializable themes

 It is good practice to define a `theme` _or facets of a theme_ in a serializable data structure such as JSON or YAML.
 Doing so facilitates the portability of design tokens between languages and platforms.
-This is how companies like [GitHub][github-primer-primitives] organise their design tokens and projects like [Salesforce's Theo][salesforce-theo] consume and distribute them.
+This is how companies like [GitHub][github-primer-primitives] organise their design tokens and projects like [Theo][salesforce-theo] consume and distribute them.

 When working with arrays of values in a `theme` (Styled System refers to these as "scales") the only way to retrieve values from them is via an index.
 For large arrays of values, this can make it difficult to keep track of which index you require for a particular value and often leads to counting through the array with your finger.
 Further problems arise when values are added or removed from the array causing indexes to resolve to different values.

-Styled System's solution to the first problem is to create aliases for indexes by adding string keys to an array of values _after_ it has been created and assigning them to values within the array.
+Styled System's solution to the first problem is to create index aliases by adding string keys to an array of values _after_ it has been created and assigning them to values within the array.
 Though this approach works in JavaScript, it does not lend itself well to serialization.
 In addition to this, TypeScript disallows string index signatures on arrays.

-To address this problem, onno introduces "alias objects" which support array value lookups using both an `index` and a string `alias`.
+To address this problem, onno introduced "alias objects" which support array value lookups using both an `index` and a string `alias`.
 An alias object takes this form of `{ alias: string, value: any }`.
 This solution lends itself to serialization while also tackling the issue of adding, removing and reordering items in an array (as long as you are referencing the values via the `alias` of course).

 For example, a `theme` written in JSON using array alias objects would look like this: